janwilmake/dorm/README.md

 - 🔥 Compatible and linked with outerbase to easily explore the state of the DO or DOs
 - 🔥 Does not support streaming or cursors, always responds Promises immediate from the query.
 This makes working with it a lot simpler.

+# Demo

+See https://ormdo.wilmake.com for the `example.ts` example, which demonstrates it works using a users management API and HTML for that.

 # Usage

 In your `wrangler.toml`